ASTUTE 2020: Using Your Personal Information

 University of Wales Trinity Saint David: email@example.com

-This document provides an explanation of why we collect personal data as part of the ASTUTE 2020 operation, how we process it and the steps we take to ensure data security at all stages.
+This document provides an explanation of why we collect personal data as part of ASTUTE 2020, how we process it and the steps we take to ensure data security at all stages.
 All data collected through the operation is processed and stored in accordance with Data Protection legislation.

 What personal information do we collect?

-In addition to technical information specific to your project, we collect the following personal information from enterprises who wish to receive support or are supported by the ASTUTE 2020 operation:
+For ASTUTE 2020 to satisfy the above requirements and process your data on behalf of WEFO, we collect the following personal information from enterprises who wish to receive support or are supported by the ASTUTE 2020 partnership:

 - Name of enterprise lead contact/ technical officers/ employees involved in the project;